roc-streaming/roc-toolkit/README.md

 Contributing
 ------------

 Contributions are always welcome!
-Please read [HACKING](HACKING.md) for general hints and look at [TODO](TODO.md) and [open issues](https://github.com/roc-project/roc/issues) to figure out what's going on.
+Please read [CONTRIBUTING](CONTRIBUTING.md) for general hints and look at [TODO](TODO.md) and [open issues](https://github.com/roc-project/roc/issues) to figure out what's going on.

 * If you'd like to report a bug, ask a question, or suggest a feature, feel free to [create an issue](https://help.github.com/articles/creating-an-issue/).

-* If you'd like to implement a feature, it's recommended to comment corresponding issue or create a new one to ensure that it fits in Roc design and nobody else is already working on it.
+* If you'd like to submit a patch, it's recommended to comment corresponding issue or create a new one to ensure that your work fits in Roc design and nobody else is already implementing it.
 Then, just create a [pull request](https://help.github.com/articles/using-pull-requests/).

 Licensing
 ---------